n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 The font's GSUB rules might be implemented so that `cjct` substitutions apply to half-form consonants; therefore, this feature must be applied after the `half` feature.

+> Note: Malayalam does not usually incorporate conjunct forms, but it is
+> possible for a font to implement them in order to provide for
+> desired typographic variation.

 ![Conjunct ligation](/images/malayalam/pata-conjunct.png)